Customers & Automation

 SMS and Email Allocation and Limits

-OpenChair Pro includes monthly SMS and email allocations that scale with the number of seats on your plan, so your messaging capacity grows as your team does.
+OpenChair Pro includes monthly SMS and email allocations that scale with the number of billable bookable team members on your plan, so your messaging capacity grows with your bookable capacity.

 Where to find it.
 Web: Settings → SMS & Messaging (under the Communications section).